top of page

 If you have any questions for us, feel free to ask, we are here and love to answer questions and help any way we can.
 We hope that some of the things addressed below help to answer many of your questions.
 Please read our sales policy before purchasing a bunny from us.

 Cage Size: This can be in the form of an open exercise pen or rabbit run, or you can even use a baby gate with a litter box.
 The walls should be at least 3 feet high so the bunny cannot hop over it.
 If it is outdoors, you may want to bury the wire a few inches underground to prevent your rabbit from digging under it.
 The top of the pen should be covered to protect from predators (if outdoors).
-If your bunny is outdoors, parasites will be more of a problem and we recommend diatomaceous earth in the food and brushed into the fur occasionally.
+If your bunny is outdoors, parasites will be more of a problem and we recommend food grade diatomaceous earth in the food and brushed into the fur occasionally.
 Doing this could prolong your bunny's life.
 Please see our blog about this.
 Metal cages with wire mesh bottoms make clean-up easier.
 There are single level and multi-level cages.
 If you are building or buying a simple single-leveled cage, the cage should be a minimum of 24" X 36" and a minimum of 24 inches high.
 They enjoy stretching out and moving around, playing with the toys you have provided.

-Cages should be free from any sharp edges to prevent injury to the animal or owner.
+Wire Cages should be free from any sharp edges to prevent injury to the animal or owner.
 Mini Lops enjoy going outside, hopping around the room, or the house to get a little exercise once in a while.
 You could also provide a small piece of carpet to sit on in the winter and a tile or something cooler to sit on the summer, the drying pad as mentioned above works nice for both summer and winter.
 Their cages should be waterproof, either with a cover if they are outdoors or by placing them indoors.
 Rabbits do not like to get wet and can get sick.
 Their coats are not waterproof.
 They do better in colder weather than they do warmer weather.
 They get overheated easily.
 Their fur coat keeps them pretty warm.
 Use discretion wherever you have them and be sure they are comfortable.
 For more information on building your own cage click here (these dimensions are for French Lops, but you can use the dimensions above with these instructions.

 Here are a few examples of some favorite cages that people like that we feel work well.
 Many have asked us what kind of cage works best, but it is difficult to choose just one, because every house is different and people's needs are different.
 But, here are a few of our favorite cages to choose from.
 Of course there are many more options than what we have listed.